johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 ### Selecting the best Sound Blaster model for a game

-The default lowest common denominator settings will serve you well if you just want to play some games with minimum hassle.
-In that case, you might as well stop reading this chapter now, and only come back to it if you've encountered issues with certain titles, or if you want to further your understanding of the subtler differences between the various Sound Blaster models.
+DOSBox emulates the [Sound Blaster 16](#sound-blaster-16) by default to ensure the widest overall compatibility with DOS games.
+This lowest common denominator setting will serve you well if you just want to play some games with minimum hassle.
+If that's the case, you might as well stop reading this chapter now, and only come back to it if you've encountered issues with certain titles, or if you want to further your understanding of the subtler differences between the various Sound Blaster models.

-For the ones who are still with us (or who have come back to learn more!), here's the thing: if you want to coax the best sound out of a particular game, often you'll need to select a specific Sound Blaster model the game was primarily developed for.
-The reason for this lies in Creative's own failure to provide accurate backwards compatibility with their earlier cards.
+For the audio enthusiasts who are still with us, here's the thing: if you want to coax the best sound out of a particular game, often you'll need to select a specific Sound Blaster model the game was primarily developed for.
+Although the Sound Blaster 16 is compatible with earlier models, this compatibility is imperfect and is plagued by a range of issues:

 Stereo bug
-:   Games with stereo digital sound written for the Sound Blaster Pro 1.0 or
+:   Due to a design flaw, games with support for stereo digital audio on
-    2.0 output mono sound only in the backwards-compatibility mode of the Sound Blaster 16.
+    Sound Blaster Pro output mono sound only on the Sound Blaster 16.

 Different analog low-pass output filters
 :   Sound Blaster cards before the Sound Blaster 16 have a fixed frequency